benharmonics/caesar-decoder/README.md

 It tries all the possibilities and just returns the one(s) which match most frequently with 98 of the most common English words.

 It has no dependencies, if that matters to you.
+Unless you run the scraper, but the data is provided for you anyway.

 Clone the repo, then you just need Python to run the script: